wei30172/angular-simulation/README.md

 4. Performance Monitoring

-Includes a custom Angular service and decorator to track metrics like load time, memory usage, and interaction delays.
+Implements a custom Angular service and decorator to track key performance metrics, such as load time, memory usage, and interaction delays across the different simulation areas.

 ## Development server